 The initial registration fee for ISR Self-Rescue® lessons is $105.
 Weekly tuition is not included in this cost.
-Pay It Forward scholarships are available to families with financial need.
-Please contact Shanon for more info.
+The cost of weekly tuition varies.
+Full and partial scholarships are available to families with financial need.
+Please contact Shanon for pricing and payment information.

 This depends on your child's age and physical abilities.
 Younger children will learn to roll back and float until help arrives.
 Older, more physically skilled children, will learn how to swim-float-swim to safety.
 ISR is unlike "traditional" swim lessons in that our focus is your child's ability to save their own life.
 These skills should make for a fairly seamless transition into "traditional" lessons.

 Your child's safety is our top priority at ISR Self-Rescue®.
 Lessons typically last up to ten minutes each.
-Shanon checks a students core temperature during lessons to monitor when they start getting cold.
-Once a child is cold, Shanon will get them out of the water to recover and warm up.
+I check a students core temperature during lessons to monitor when they start getting cold.
+Once a child is cold, I will get them out of the water to recover and warm up.
 Temperature fatigue precedes physical fatigue.
 We never want a physically fatigued child in the water because it is unsafe.

 This one can be answered with one word.
 Results.
 There have been 800 documented cases where ISR students have used their self-rescue skills to survive a potential drowning situation.
 There are no gimmicks in ISR Self-Rescue®.
 We teach students to rely on nothing but their own body and skills in the water to survive.
 This leads to competence and confidence that will lead to a safer, more enjoyable experience in the water.